jewelsofthought/neshama/site/posts/story/jewels.md

 > He surrounded His Spirit in a precious crystal, so that it could still communicate with the faraway.
 We call these crystals jewels, or gems.
 However, each one of these jewels were so precious, that they were each given their own very special vessel with which to be kept safe - so that He could continue to communicate with all his subjects.

 Each one of these gems was like a radio.
 It could transmit and receive broadcasts.
 Just like our radio, where we have a big transmitter from which we broadcast over a large area, and each one of the crystals in your little radio receives the signal and transmits to the radio.
 For now, we have to be satisfied with the simple crystal and translate it to electricity ourselves.

 Although I could easily imagine a crystal that receives light and transmits electricity... [chlorophyll](chlorophyll.html).
 Thus so far, we have only managed to find this occurring in organic molecules... which means living molecules, in the sense that they respond to external influences.
-There are just some that respond to light.
+There are some that respond to only to light.

 > Each one of these jewels were so precious to him, for he had imbued each one with some of his very essence, and thus each one contained something of his will. [magician](magician.html) In order to keep them safe, he decided to fashion a vessel in which to hold it.
 This vessel would be made from the strongest, and densest material that his scientists could imagine and his artisans could fashion.
 Once that was done, he began to place each one of these precious jewels in the container that they had fashioned.
 "In their image, they created them".